 1.3 Who is Safe Energy Ireland?

-The Commission for Regulation of Utilities (CRU) has appointed Safe Energy Ireland as the Gas Safety Supervisory Body (GSSB).The company called Safe Energy Ireland, has been formed with the sole purpose of operating as the GSSB on behalf of the Commission for Energy Regulation (CER) and is now solely responsible for registering gas installers in Ireland.
+The Commission for Regulation of Utilities (CRU) has appointed Safe Energy Ireland as the Gas Safety Supervisory Body (GSSB).The company called Safe Energy Ireland, has been formed with the sole purpose of operating as the GSSB on behalf of the Commission for Regulation of Utilities (CRU) and is now solely responsible for registering gas installers in Ireland.

 1.4 When does registration begin?

 Registration for Domestic Gas Installers began on the 05th of January 2009.

 As the law states ‘every individual’ who works on the installation, repair or maintenance of domestic Natural Gas installation should register.
 Domestic Gas Installations means Natural Gas installations included in the scope of I.S.
 813.